-- The SSP prefix must be upper case. - When setting a server-side property in a connection string, it is recommended that you enclose the value in braces ({ }) to ensure that special characters can be properly escaped.
+- The SSP prefix must be upper case. - When setting a server-side property in a connection string, it is recommended that you enclose the value in braces ({ }) to make sure that special characters can be properly escaped.

-Appendix A ODBC API Conformance Level
+ODBC API Conformance Level

-Table 6 lists the ODBC interfaces that the Cloudera ODBC Driver for Apache Hive implements and the ODBC compliance level of each interface.
+The following table lists the ODBC interfaces that the Cloudera ODBC Driver for Apache Hive implements and the ODBC compliance level of each interface.